 If you’re thinking about buying used office furniture for your workplace, you may want to reconsider.
 The truth is, buying used office furniture can actually cost more money than newer office furniture.

-Here at Egyptian Workspace Partners, we’re constantly being asked if we sell used office furniture.
-While we don’t, we do think it’s important for you to understand the good, the bad, and the ugly of used office furniture.
+Here at Egyptian Workspace Partners, we're constantly being asked if we sell used office furniture.
+While we don't, we do think it's important to understand the good, the bad and the ugly of buying used office furniture.

 Problem #1: No Warranty

 One of the main drawbacks of buying used office furniture is the lack of a manufacturer’s warranty.
 Used furniture is generally sold as-is, so there’s no guarantees, service plans, or warranties to fall back on.

 Unfortunately, most warranties only apply to the original buyer.
 When office furniture is re-sold to someone else, any existing warranties will no longer be valid.